danie007/danie007/README.md

 ### Hi there 👋

-## I'm an Engineer, Developer, Designer and a lifelong Student!
+## I'm an Engineer, Developer, Designer and a lifelong Learner!

 <!--
 **danie007/danie007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.